-Restricted contributions are recognized as revenue in the Restricted Fund when they are received or receivable, provided the amounts are measurable and collection is reasonably assured.
-Unrestricted contributions are recorded as revenue of the Unrestricted Fund when received or receivable, provided the amounts are measurable and collection is reasonably assured.
+Contributions to the Restricted or Unrestricted Fund are recognized as revenue when they are received or receivable, provided the amounts are measurable and collection is reasonably assured.

 In the normal course of operations, the Foundation receives notification of pending Estate gifts.
 Estate gifts, including bequests, are recorded upon receipt of the donated assets.
 Bequests in a form other than cash or marketable securities are recorded at fair value at the time of receipt.